 If your organization is not currently registered with www.grants.gov, please encourage your office to designate an Authorized Organization Representative (AOR) and ask that individual to begin the registration process as soon as possible.
 Please note that the registration process also requires that your organization have a DUNS number and a current registration with the System for Award Management (SAM) and the process of obtaining both could take a month or more.

 - Whom should I contact if I am having problems with grants.gov?

 Grants.gov is a federal government-wide database; it is not an EPA database.
 If you are having any problems uploading your proposal materials or any other such problems, you will need to contact the system administrator for grants.gov.
 Please DO NOT CALL EPA with questions on grants.gov.
-Review the FAQS for www.grants.gov or email questions to email@example.com
+Please call Grants.gov for assistance at 1-800-518-4726 or email questions to email@example.com

 Application forms and instructions

 - Can I submit more than one proposal under this solicitation?

 Yes.
 Applicants can submit more than one proposal under this solicitation so long as each one is for a different project and is separately submitted.

 - What forms and documents are required to be submitted for the EE Grant Program?

 The following forms and documents are required to be submitted when applying for a grant in this program (please use the guidelines in Sections IV and V of the RFP when preparing each of these):